Newsletter plugin

 - Stripe paywall — Free / Paid toggle on every newsletter.
 Free subscribers receive a teaser + Subscribe CTA on paid issues; paid active subscribers receive the full body.
 Webhook keeps subscription status in sync.

-- Additional email providers — Mailchimp (Mandrill Transactional), MailerLite, Brevo, Kit (ConvertKit).
-Adds a Provider settings panel for each.
+- Additional email providers — Mailchimp (Mandrill Transactional), MailerLite, Brevo, Kit (ConvertKit), Amazon SES, and Resend (setting up Amazon SES?
+Paste the region slug like

 - Full AI audit — Claude-backed extension to the basic audit.
 Adds five LLM checks: tone match, opening hook, structure, call-to-action strength, subject vs body match.